OECD Home › Tax › Publications & Documents

 Publications & Documents

 English, PDF, 76kb

-The international community continues making progress toward greater cooperation to ensure effective information exchange in tax matters.
-The Global Forum on Transparency and Exchange of Information for Tax Purposes issued today 12 new reports that highlight action being taken by jurisdictions to implement the international standard for exchange of information on request.
+The Global Forum on Transparency and Exchange of Information for Tax Purposes published today 13 new peer review reports demonstrating progress toward implementation of the international standard for exchange of information on request.
 The Global Forum also issued compliance ratings for 10 jurisdictions.